AbdullahAli2005/Artistic-Mode/README.md

 ---

-## 📁 Assets
+📁 Assets & Fonts

-This app uses custom fonts and background images located in the `assets/` directory.
-Make sure the following is added in `pubspec.yaml`:
+All fonts used in this app are uploaded in the assets/fonts/ folder.
+Images and textures are stored in the assets/images/ directory.
+Make sure the following configuration exists in your pubspec.yaml:

 ```yaml
 flutter: